-Kate Heavey BA (Hons) FdSc BACP (Accredited) - Individual, Couple and Online Counsellor and Psychotherapist.
-Currently offering online counselling and psychotherapy via Zoom, WhatsApp, Skype and the telephone only.
+Kate Heavey BA (Hons) FdSc BACP (Accredited) - Individual and Couples Psychotherapist and Counsellor in Ripley (Surrey).
+Online counselling via Zoom, Signal, WhatsApp and the telephone.

 I am a qualified counsellor and psychotherapist.
 I pride myself on being an accredited member of the British Association of Counselling and Psychotherapy - Click here to visit the BACP's website.